Lut99/CppDebugger/README.md

 We advice you to try to place the ```DENTER``` on the first line of the function, as the line above the ```DENTER```-statement is marked as the function's location in the source file.

-Alternatively, if you don't want to use a return statement, you can also use ```DLEAVE``` to pop the function from the stacktrace but not return yet.
-It can thus be used for void-functions (although you can also use ```DRETURN``` without value).

 ### Logging
 Another useful feature, that goes hand-in-hand with the stacktracing, is logging.
 The debugger allows you to log any string to the terminal, accompanied by some _severity value_ that lets the debugger add some extra information (see below).
 If you want to print non-string values, we recommend casting one of them to a ```std::string```, and using that to combine values together (also look at ```std::to_string```).